-In a brief Prologue, seventeen year old Gloria spins and dances on a South London common sometime in the late 1950s, celebrating the gentle warmth of a Spring Sunday morning, free from her joyless Roman Catholic School and equally joyless home.
-Her cowed mother stands anxiously by: “‘Father will be wondering where we are."
-“I can’t bear her fear,” Gloria tells us, “her quiet desperation to prevent confrontation.”
+In a brief Prologue, 17-year-old Gloria spins and dances on a South London common sometime in the late 1950s, celebrating the gentle warmth of a Spring Sunday morning, free from her joyless Roman Catholic School and equally joyless home.
+Her cowed mother stands anxiously by: “‘Father will be wondering where we are.’ ” “I can’t bear her fear,” Gloria tells us, “her quiet desperation to prevent confrontation.”

 The connection between Gloria and Hattie is soon established.
 Hattie takes a ‘phone call which reveals she has a relative she’s never heard of, a Great Aunt Gloria.
 The caller, a caring neighbour, is anxious because Gloria isn’t at all well.
 Dementia and maybe worse.
 Time may be running out.
 Gloria’s alone, and has never mentioned any family, but the neighbour has somehow got the Lockwoods’ number and thought they might want to be in touch.